 The kingdom of God is a wonderful idea and glorious dream, but is the Sermon on the Mount literally possible in this world?
 Some Christians try to follow his words literally, keeping their speech simple and exact, neverexaggerating or "embroidering."
 Most people, however, and certainly Irish people, feel the need to say more than a crisp "Yes" or an absolute "No." We consider it fair that others need to check out our ID card and our driver's license, and we are willing in court to swear on the Bible that our words are true.
 We and our world are not yet fully there, in kingdom mode!

 Jesus opposes the kind of oath taking that seeks to control God for one's own purposes, swearing by heaven, God's throne, or by earth, God's footstool, or by Jerusalem, the city of God.
 The temptation to control God for one's own purpose has been deeply rooted in the human spirit.
 Ancient magic was an attempt to control the spirit world for one's own purpose, and, indeed, the same could be said of certain forms of contemporary magic.
 Instead, the Lord's Prayer urges us to begin by surrendering ourselves to God's purpose, 'your name be held holy, your kingdom come, your will be done.'

-God's purpose for each of us is life-giving.
-We trust in divine providence to help us live a life that is both responsible and free.
+Pope Francis seems to blend genuine idealism and a gritty awareness of our flawed, human condition.
+Despite our personal imperfections, he says, we should reach out in hope, full of the joy of the Gospel.
+We trust in divine grace to help us live a life that is both responsible and free.
 This will mean freely giving ourselves over to God's will for us as individuals, and for his creation.
-In this we follow Jesus, who prayed, 'Father... not my will but yours be done', and the example of Mary, who said, 'Let it be to me according to your word.'
+In this we follow Jesus, who prayed, 'Father... not my will but yours be done' and the example of Mary, who said, 'Let it be to me according to your word.'